 2) Interactive learning.
 Technology can be an incredible tool to create interactive learning experiences for students.
 Computer-based assessments and lessons often provide students with immediate, real-time feedback on their responses, as well as helpful tips and instructions designed to aid the user experience.
 This can also be especially helpful for students with varying learning styles.
 As we’ve discussed in previous blogs, learning styles can essentially be broken down into three categories – visual, auditory, and tactile (kinetic) learning.
 With a wide variety of learning applications available, students of all learning styles can be sure to find instructional methods that fit their needs.

 3) Instruction outside of a classroom.
-In the past, additional instruction would typically be done in two ways – either through an after-school program, or in-home with a private tutor.
+In the past, additional instruction would typically be done in two ways – either through an after-school program, or in-home and online with a private tutor.
 With the advent of technology, learning resources are much more widely available for students to use at home.
 From alternative home-schooling classes to online college courses, technology allows students to easily participate in remote learning.
 Whether used just for extra practice or for an entire subject or grade, technology-based learning can be an incredibly convenient tool – especially for students (and parents!) with busy schedules.

 4) Correspondence with teachers.
 One of the biggest benefits of technology in education is how easy it has become to contact your child’s teachers.
 Rather than scheduling a phone call, emails are often preferred for their convenience.
 Not only this, but nearly all schools now have homepages with tons of great information, ranging from class schedules to yearly curriculum standards.
 Teachers themselves often upload important class information and school events to their own websites as well.
 Having easy, digital access to a syllabus and important assignments can be a real lifesaver – especially for students working on improving their organizational skills.